Burn Injury Claims

 Call 0345 872 6666

-If you have suffered a burn or scald that you believe was the result of negligence on the part of another person or an employer, you may be eligible to claim compensation for your suffering.
-At JMW, our expert solicitors have years of experience handling cases of this kind.
-Although we understand that a successful claim may never fully make up for the pain and suffering your injury has caused you, the money recovered can significantly boost the quality of your life.
+If you have suffered a burn or scald that you believe was the result of negligence on the part of another person, you may be eligible to claim compensation for your suffering.
+At JMW, we understand that a successful claim may never fully make up for the pain and suffering your injury has caused you, but compensation can significantly improve the quality of your life.

-To start your burn injury claim and find out how much compensation for burns you could be entitled to, call us today on 0345 872 6666, or get in touch via our online contact form.
-Our solicitors will talk you through your burns and scalds claim and explain what you can expect from the process.
-We will allay any concerns you may have and provide all of the information you need.
+To start your burn injury claim and find out how much compensation you could be entitled to, call us today on 0345 872 6666, or get in touch via our online contact form.
+Our expert burn injury compensation claims solicitors will talk you through your burns and scalds claim and explain what you can expect from the process.

 How JMW Can Help